jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ---

-## Use the plugin
+## 3. Use the plugin

 ### Select a Bitbucket Server instance when creating a Freestyle Job

-Once you’ve added a Bitbucket Server instance to Jenkins users will be able to select it when creating a job.
+Once you’ve added a Bitbucket Server instance to Jenkins, users will be able to select it when creating a job.
 This will make it easier for them to select the repo to be cloned.
 They’ll also be able to select the Bitbucket Server build trigger to automatically create a webhook.

 <img src="images/createjob.png" width="600"> <br/>

-To select a Bitbucket Server instance when creating a freesetly job:
+To select a Bitbucket Server instance when creating a Freestyle job:
-1. In Jenkins, select **New item** and then follow the instructions to create a job.
+1. In Jenkins, go to **Jenkins** > **New item** and then follow the instructions to create a job.
 2. Under **Source Code Management**, select **Bitbucket Server** and enter the details of the job.
 3. Under **Build Trigger**, select **Bitbucket Server Trigger build after push**.
 4. Under **Build**, add build steps.